digital-asset/daml-finance/docs/source/packages/interfaces/daml-finance-interface-data.rst

 Daml.Finance.Interface.Data
 ###########################

-This package contains the *interface* for inspecting observables, which are used in the context of lifecycling.
+This package contains the *interface* for inspecting and working with observables, which are used in the context of lifecycling.
 It contains the following modules:

-- :ref:`NumericObservable <module-daml-finance-interface-data-numericobservable-76523>`:
-  Interface to inspect time-dependent numerical values (e.g. a stock price or an interest rate fixing)
-- :ref:`TimeObservable <module-daml-finance-interface-data-timeobservable-98854>`:
+- :ref:`Reference.Time <module-daml-finance-interface-data-reference-time-54882>`:
-  Interface implemented by templates exposing time information
+  Interface for contracts that control business time, providing choices to advance or rewind time